 - Well differentiated, slow growing or nongrowing

-- May secrete hormones according to the cell of origin, most commonly prolactin
+- Can secrete hormones according to the cell of origin, most commonly prolactin

 - Usually incidental (nonfunctioning)

-- May have symptoms related to hormone secretion (secretory)
+- Can have symptoms related to hormone secretion (secretory)

 - Prolactinoma is most common